Ronald Acuña Jr. Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in MLB.
+- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in the league.

-- Angels pitchers combine to surrender 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Angels pitchers combine to rank 21st in baseball in home runs given up (133 total, 1.2 per game).

-- The left-hander's most recent time out came on Thursday against the Detroit Tigers, when he threw five innings, surrendering two earned runs while giving up five hits.
+- His last appearance was on Friday against the Toronto Blue Jays, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.

-- In 18 games this season, the 26-year-old has a 4.22 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.